-CANTERRA SEEDS has 50% ownership in a joint venture called Meridian Seeds LLC, and also owns a 30% ownership share of a joint venture named Limagrain Cereals Research Canada.
-In total, CANTERRA SEEDS recorded a loss totaling to \$0.21 million in 2016/17, compared to a loss of \$0.15 million for the 2015/16 fiscal period, an increase of \$0.06 million.
+CANTERRA SEEDS has a 50% ownership in a joint venture called Meridian Seeds LLC and also owns a 30% ownership share of a joint venture named Limagrain Cereals Research Canada.
+In total, CANTERRA SEEDS recorded a loss totalling \$0.29 million in 2017/18 compared to a loss of \$0.21 million for the 2016/17 fiscal period, an increase of \$0.08 million or 40%.

-Limagrain Cereals Research Canada began as an entity on July 1, 2015 and hired its Senior Breeder in February of 2016.
-This entity and the operating costs of it are still in the earlier stages of the program, and the staff to work with that program continue to grow.
-As such, the Company had a larger operating cost for the 2017 fiscal period than it did during 2016, causing CANTERRA SEEDS to incur an increased loss of \$0.29 million from the previous year.
-It is important to note that as a breeding company, it will also take a number of years before it derives any significant flow of revenues, so these investment losses are expected to continue over the next few years.
+Limagrain Cereals Research Canada is still in the early stages as an entity.
+The program has not yet licensed any varieties in Western Canada, and the costs of the program and the staff to work with that program continue to grow.
+As such, the Company had a larger operating cost for the 2017/18 fiscal period than it did during 2016/17, causing CANTERRA SEEDS to incur a loss that increased by \$0.07 million from the previous year.
+It is important to note that as a breeding company it will also take a number of years before it derives any significant flow of revenues, so these investment losses are expected to continue over the next few years.